fbpx

 • Meconium Aspiration Syndrome: If a baby has come into contact with the first bowel movements, which can sometimes be released during labor and delivery, they are at risk to aspirate.
 Meconium is thick and sticky and can case MAS.
 This can also lead to HIE.

-• Infections: While some infections are routinely screened for such as GBS (Group B Strep), Chorioamnionitisor other bacterial infection that is undiagnosed, a baby can become septic and be at risk to develop HIE from the systemic crash that occurs.
+• Infections: While some infections are routinely screened for such as GBS (Group B Strep), Chorioamnionitis or other bacterial infection that is undiagnosed, a baby can become septic and be at risk to develop HIE from the systemic crash that occurs.

-HIE from a Cardiac Arrest or Near-SIDS Event in Childhood
+HIE from Causes in Childhood

 Because the combination of a lack of oxygen and lack of blood flow to the brain can cause HIE, some children who experience cardiac arrest due to several different causes, or a near-SIDS event in childhood, can experience HIE.
-Sometimes these are near-drownings, sometimes accidental smothering during sleep, and others due to unexpected physical trauma.

-Regardless of cause, Hope for HIE welcomes all families to join in our support network of over 6,000 families from around the world.
+Regardless of cause, Hope for HIE welcomes all families to join in our support network of over 10,000 families from around the world.

 Join Our Community